Hagbard-Celin/SDMake/Readme.md

 To build and install, execute bootstrap.
-This uses the supplied SMakefile to build a generic version in "bin/", which is then used to build and install the appropriate version for the currently running AmigaOS version to "sc:c".
+This uses the supplied SMakefile to build a generic version in "bin/", which is then used to build and install the appropriate version for the currently running AmigaOS version to "sc:c/".
 It also installs the .guide file to "HELP:english/".
 The file SDMakefile.config can be edited to change these locations.